 What We Do:

-The Assessing Department also serves as the primary source of property information in the City by maintaining the most current data for approximately 59,188 parcels, consisting of approximately 54,535 real and 4,753 personal property parcels.
-These include Ad Valorem, Industrial Facility Tax (IFT), Tax Increment Financing Authority (TIFA), Downtown Development Authority (DDA), Neighborhood Enterprise Zone (NEZ).
+The Assessing Department also serves as the primary source of property information in the City by maintaining the most current data for more than 58,970 parcels, consisting of approximately 54,490 real and 4,480 personal property parcels.
+These include Ad Valorem, Industrial Facility Tax (IFT), Commercial Facility Tax (CFT), Tax Increment Financing Authority (TIFA), Downtown Development Authority (DDA), Brownfield Authority and Neighborhood Enterprise Zone properties.
 The Assessing Department property information database is available to the public via internet access, and is the information backbone supporting the databases of the City’s Treasury, Planning, Building, Water, Rental, and Property Maintenance Departments.
 Without the Assessing Department’s perpetual diligence in keeping this information current, the integrity of the data relied on by all of these other departments would be compromised.

 Assessing personnel are statutorily required to be certified by the State Tax Commission at varying levels of expertise for each of the different duties required by law within the Department.
 All certified personnel must meet annual continuing education requirements, and must pay annual fees to maintain their certifications.
 Though the City is required by law to provide and to fund the Assessing Department, the State Tax Commission maintains all regulatory authority over the responsibilities and compliance of the Assessing Department’s employees and their functions.
-The City currently funds 1 Michigan Master Assessing Officer (MMAO), 1 Michigan Advanced Assessing Officer (MAAO), 6 Michigan Certified Assessing Officers (MCAO), 1 Michigan Certified Assessing Technician (MCAT), and 3 temporary employees.
-Of the 9 certified employees, 8 also hold the Michigan Certified Personal Property Examiner (MCPPE) designation.
+The City currently funds one Michigan Master Assessing Officers (MMAO), one Michigan Advanced Assessing Officer (MAAO), nine Michigan Certified Assessing Officers (MCAO), and one temporary employees who is currently enrolled in certification class.
+All of the 11 permanent certified employees also hold the Michigan Certified Personal Property Examiner (MCPPE) designation.
 The MCPPE certification allows the City to perform personal property audits of businesses within the City.
-During the past year, our audits discovered $4,600,000 in incorrectly reported personal property taxable value, which generated an additional $130,000 in City operating tax revenues.
+During the past year, our audits discovered $2,000,000 in incorrectly reported personal property taxable value, which generated an additional $55,000 in City operating tax revenues

 Assessing BSA Property Tax Information